Salt-Free Water Conditioning in Rancho Santa Fe, CA.

-Salt-Free Conditioning for Rancho Santa Fe homes, done by licensed San Diego County technicians.
-San Diego water routinely tests at 17 to 20 grains per gallon of hardness.
-That is among the hardest municipal water in California.
+Salt-Free Conditioning for Rancho Santa Fe homes, done by experienced San Diego County technicians.
+San Diego water routinely tests hard.
+That is well past the 10-grain mark where water is considered hard.

-What salt-free conditioning looks like in Rancho Santa Fe
+What salt-free water conditioning looks like in Rancho Santa Fe

 Hard water in Rancho Santa Fe, whether from a private well or municipal supply, leaves scale on premium fixtures, stone surfaces, and the interior of high-end appliances that is inconsistent with how an estate is maintained.
 Our PF1025 catalytic TAC media in a 304 stainless steel tank prevents scale from forming at any point in the home's plumbing without sodium additions, brine discharge, or regular salt purchases.
 The system is septic-friendly, which matters for the large share of Covenant parcels on private septic systems, since traditional softener brine adds significant salt load to the septic drain field.

-What's included in salt-free conditioning in Rancho Santa Fe?
+What's included in salt-free water conditioning in Rancho Santa Fe?

 - Free in-home water test to measure your actual hardness level before recommending any system